 - Encouraged people to learn about positive disciplinary alternatives to physical punishment of children and youth.

-The Moderator will write letters to the Canadian government on justice-related issues including justice for Indigenous people, climate change, poverty reduction and gun violence.
+The moderator will write letters to the Canadian government on justice-related issues including justice for Indigenous people, climate change, poverty reduction and gun violence.

 The three theological colleges presented reports that included highlights from the past year and described how they adapted to deal with the impacts of the pandemic.
-The colleges mentioned that they incorporate environmental theology into their programs by integrating theological concerns for God’s creation into curriculum, guest lectures, publications and community life for faculty, staff and students.
+The colleges mentioned that they incorporated environmental theology into their programs by integrating theological concerns for God’s creation into curriculum, guest lectures, publications and community life for faculty, staff and students.

-Minutes of Appreciation were adopted for Dr. Nam Soon Song (Ewart Professor of Christian Education and Youth Ministry, Knox College), the Rev. Dr. Robert (Bob) Paul (Dean, St. Andrew’s Hall), the Rev. Dr. Dale Woods (Principal, Presbyterian College), and the Rev. Dr. Dan Shute (Librarian, Presbyterian College) upon their departure from their positions.
+Minutes of Appreciation were adopted for Dr. Nam Soon Song (Ewart Professor of Christian Education and Youth Ministry, Knox College), the Rev. Dr. Robert Paul (Dean, St. Andrew’s Hall), the Rev. Dr. Dale Woods (Principal, Presbyterian College), and the Rev. Dr. Dan Shute (Librarian, Presbyterian College) upon their departure from their positions.
 The report also noted the retirement of the Rev. Dr. Pat Dutcher-Walls (Professor, Vancouver School of Theology).

-Gratitude was expressed to the Rev. Dr. John Vissers for completing his service as Principal of Knox College and he was appointed as Professor of Historical Theology at Knox beginning July 2022.
+Gratitude was expressed to the Rev. Dr. John Vissers for completing his service as Principal of Knox College; he was appointed as Professor of Historical Theology at Knox beginning July 2022.
 The General Assembly appointed the Rev. Dr. Roland De Vries as Principal of Presbyterian College for a five-year term and the Rev. Dr. Ross A. Lockhart as Dean of St. Andrew’s Hall.

-The International Affairs Committee report raised awareness about multiple issues of international concern, including human migration, human trafficking, the global environmental crisis, the loss of biological diversity, and the ongoing humanitarian crisis and human rights issues in Israel/Palestine.
+The International Affairs Committee report raised awareness about multiple issues of international concern, including human migration, human trafficking, the global environmental crisis, the loss of biological diversity, and the ongoing crisis and human rights issues in Israel/Palestine.